Mold Allergy: Symptoms, Testing and Natural Treatment

 mold allergyMold Allergy: Symptoms, Testing, and Natural Treatment

-The number of different mold species that exist are estimated to range from tens of thousands to even three hundred thousand or more (1).
-Taking into consideration the number of potential species of mold in the environment, magnifies the possible contamination of these mold allergens in the air we breathe every day.
+The number of different mold species that exist is estimated to range from tens of thousands to even three hundred thousand or more (1).
+Taking into consideration the number of potential species of mold in the environment magnifies the possible contamination of these mold allergens in the air we breathe every day.
 This means you could be suffering from a mold allergy without knowing what is actually causing it!

 Mold growth occurs and thrives in damp, warm, and dark environments, as these conditions allow mold to expedite its growth process.
-Once mold has found its way into your environment – office or home – the mold will begin to reproduce, therefore producing mold spores that begin to travel into your air, that can lead to potential health problems and symptoms for those that are exposed.
+Once mold has found its way into your environment – office or home – the mold will begin to reproduce, therefore producing mold spores that begin to travel into your air, which can lead to potential health problems and symptoms for those that are exposed.

 Many studies have found a direct correlation between indoor mold exposure and adverse respiratory health effects, thus having a form of protection or treatment plan in place to mitigate indoor molds is critical to shield respiratory health (2).